An Appalachian Trail Tale

 There were three others there, each as mesmerized by the vastness of it all as we were.
 We’d been socked in by tenebrific trees for three days, with just a keyhole view of the world.
 This was a reminder why the AT is known as the Green Tunnel.
 (Appalachia: Land of the Smothered Sun.
 Even radar cannot locate the AT.)
 No one was going to pass on this.
 One guy joked it was a chance for our bodies to manufacture some all-important vitamin D. You know you’re on the Appalachian Trail when you worry about vitamin D deficiency.

-When dark descended, we pitched the home near Henry Gap.
+When darkness dropped, we built our home near Henry Gap.
 Alex was entrenched nearby.
-We were on official wilderness land, as designated by that magnanimous act of Congress, but we were only a few feet from private land, as designated by a pair of old rusty signs.
-‘TRESPASSERS WILL BE SHOT; SURVIVORS WILL BE SHOT AGAIN,’ one read.
+We were on official wilderness land, as designated by that magnanimous act of Congress, but we were just feet from private land, as designated by two rusty signs.
+The signs were draped on a rusty barbed-wire fence, which I’d accidentally walked into.
+‘TRESPASSERS WILL BE SHOT; SURVIVORS WILL BE SHOT AGAIN,’ one sign read.
 The other stated that ‘PRAYER IS THE BEST WAY TO MEET GOD; TRESPASSING IS THE FASTEST.’
-Friendly folks.
-Now I know where to go if a Code Brown rears its steamy head.
+I now know where to go if a Code Brown rears its steamy head.
+Revenge, after all, is a dish best served brown.

 No comments: